panda3d/panda3d-docs/more-resources/samples/gamepad.rst

 .. rubric:: Explanation

-This sample program shows how to use game controler devices such as gamepads, steering wheels and joysticks in Panda3D.
+This sample program shows how to use game controller devices such as gamepads, steering wheels and joysticks in Panda3D.
 Gamepad devices are mostly used to control characters in games using input from specialized devices.
 In this example we will control the camera to steer around the environment with either a